Hotel Argonaut Review

 Bridge.
 If you’re in town for only a short visit, you can knock out nearly all the city’s most famous attractions just walking outside the Argonaut.

-modern hotel has been open only since 2003.
-The structure belongs to the Maritime National Historical Park, and you’ll find a Visitors’ Center conveniently on
+hotel is fresh, modern, and comfortable inside.
+The structure belongs to the Maritime National Historical Park, and you'll find a Visitors Center conveniently on

 premises where you can get all your questions answered about San Francisco, what to see, and what to do.
 Many of the 252 guestrooms have striking views of the